imane0101010/Sudoku/README.md

 ## Use Cases:

 **A user should be able to close the application.**
 **A user should be able to reset the sudoku table.**
 **A user should be able to get solution of the sudoku game.**
-**A user should be warned in case he violate the rules of the game** **Finally, the numbers entered to the sudoku game must remains in the app in future use in case the user wanted to resume the game**
+**A user should be warned in case he violate the rules of the game.**
+**Finally, the numbers entered to the sudoku game must remains in the app in future use in case the user wanted to resume the game.**

-Normally, my app should provide a partially completed grid,which for a well-posed puzzle has a single solution.In this project,I won´t write any program that will generate sudoku numbers due to the lack of time.So I will use only a valid grid that will be stored in a QList that will contain QList of type int.It will contain numbers from 1 to 9 and also the number 0 that will refer to the empty cells.
+Normally, my app should provide a partially completed grid,which for a well-posed puzzle has a single solution.In this project,I won´t write any program that will generate sudoku numbers due to the lack of time.So I will use only a valid grid that will be stored in a QList that will contain QList of type int.It will contain numbers from 1 to 9 and also the number 0 that will refer to the empty cells.We can change the numbers in the qlist the

 ## Graphical Interface